 If you’re on the cusp of a milestone anniversary, you’ve just survived a rough patch or you just want to remind your partner that you’re still committed to your marriage, having a vow renewal ceremony is a beautiful way to re-affirm your love and devotion to each other.
 After all, just like newlyweds, couples whose love has survived the wear and tear of marriage deserve a lavish party too.
 In addition, renewing your vows will give you a chance to celebrate with all the new friends and family who have come into your life since you first said “I do.”
-While you can renew your vows anytime, having a ceremony as your anniversary party is a great way to mark the milestones.
+While you can renew your vows anytime, having a ceremony as your anniversary party with custom 40th anniversary invitations is a great way to mark the milestones.
 Let these wedding vow renewal ideas inspire you to create the wedding of your dreams… again!

 Wedding Vow Renewal Ideas: The Ceremony